Kenny-W99/Bone_Fracture_ML_Detection/README.md

 | ResNet50 | 5 | 0.8581 | 0.5734 | 0.7593 | 0.8792 | 0.6534 | 0.8915 | 82 | 61 | 444 | 26 |
 | DenseNet121 | 5 | 0.8450 | 0.5520 | 0.6389 | 0.8891 | 0.5923 | 0.8558 | 69 | 56 | 449 | 39 |

-## Interpretation of Results
+## Result Interpretation

-### Best Overall Model

-Based on the current experiments, **ResNet50** achieved the strongest overall result:
+Among the tested models, **ResNet50** achieved the best overall performance.

+It had:

 - Highest accuracy: `0.8581`
 - Highest recall: `0.7593`
 - Highest F1-score: `0.6534`
 - Highest ROC-AUC: `0.8915`
-- Lowest number of false negatives: `26`
+- Lowest false negatives: `26`

-This suggests that ResNet50 was the best model in the current comparison for identifying fracture cases while maintaining reasonable performance on non-fracture images.
+This is important because false negatives are especially concerning in fracture detection.
+A false negative means the model missed an actual fracture.

+The pretrained transfer learning models performed better than the custom CNN baseline.
+This makes sense because the dataset is relatively small compared with large-scale natural image datasets, and pretrained CNN backbones already contain useful visual features such as edges, textures, and shapes.

-### Why Recall Matters
+## Why Recall Matters

-In fracture detection, recall is especially important because it measures how many actual fractures the model successfully detects.
+In this project, recall is one of the most important metrics.

 ```text
 Recall = TP / (TP + FN)
 ```

-A false negative means the model missed a fracture.
-In a medical setting, this could be more serious than a false positive because a missed fracture may delay treatment.
+A higher recall means the model catches more actual fracture cases.
+In medical screening tasks, this is important because missing a fracture can be more harmful than incorrectly flagging a normal image.

-In this project, ResNet50 had the fewest false negatives among the tested models:
+False negatives in the current experiments:

 | Model | False Negatives |
 |---|---:|